openfans-community-offical/Debian-Pi-Aarch64/README.md

 amixer cset numid s 3 2

 ## Set the output here to 2, which is HDMI.
-## Setting the output to 1 switches to the analog signal (that is, the headphone connector).
+## Setting the output to 1 switch to the analog signal (that is, the headphone connector).
 ## The default setting is 0, which represents automatic selection.
 ```